Jarung/curl-TLCP/README.md

 be used by your software.
 Read [the libcurl manpage](https://curl.se/libcurl/c/libcurl.html) to learn how.

+【Based on TASSL, the TLCP protocol is adapted.】

 ## Open Source

 curl is Open Source and is distributed under an MIT-like